puppetlabs/puppet-docs/source/pe/2.5/orchestration_overview.markdown

 * The **MCollective service** runs on every agent node and listens for orchestration commands.
 If a command is legit, relevant to the node, and for a supported action, the service will trigger the action and send back results.
 * The **message broker** is a central server that routes orchestration messages between client interfaces and nodes running the MCollective service.
 (PE's ActiveMQ message server runs on the puppet master node.)

+**NOTE:** Orchestration and MCollective are not yet supported on Windows nodes.

 ### Orchestration isn't SSH

 Orchestration isn't for running arbitrary code on nodes.
 Instead, each node has a collection of **actions** available.
 Actions are distributed in plugins, and you can extend PE's orchestration features by downloading or writing new orchestration agents and distributing them with Puppet.